Recovery and trust after an affair is very much like learning to climb a sheer rock face.

 Know that if you put the time, effort and all of your strength into your own climb that you can indeed make it to the summit.
 Read as many of the posts as you can on this site.
 Read the thousands of comments from all the readers who are attempting the same climb as you are.
 Spend money on quality tools by investing in the programs, courses, books and other resources that are reviewed and/or recommended.
 Take the time to research the qualified therapists in your area who can possibly help to make your own climb somewhat easier.
 Get strong physically and mentally.
 Trust yourself.
 Trust the tools but use them intelligently.
 Have a good rope and have faith in it.
 And then…Just do it!

-See also Discussion – Lessons Learned During Affair Recovery
+See also Obstacles to Affair Recovery

 Analysis Paralysis